chhylp123/BitMapperBS/README.md

 ### Changelog ###

+(6) December 27, 2018: version 1.0.0.6 released.

+    >>BitMapperBS fixed the bug of the option --min when aligning paired-end reads.
+    >>Added support of BitMapperBS to report mismatch and indel rate in alignment.

 (5) December 22, 2018: version 1.0.0.5 released.

     >>BitMapperBS recalculated CIGAR in SAM file in some extreme cases.